komlexe/randomness/README.md

 # randomness
-i make random programs and random stuff
+the out put is randomrandom programs and random stuff